kat-sauma/kat-sauma/README.md

 🀥 help me with algorhithmic animations any time!

-🀣 hunt me down for CSS questions or talk out a project idea
+🀣 hunt me down for CSS questions or to strategically scope a project idea

 get to know me a layer deeper: